Omar-Gonzalez/KS-PHP/README.md

 ## What is this?

-- A small PHP library for CRUD like apps
+#### A small PHP library for CRUD like apps
+- The main design criteria for this library was to make my life easier as a freelance web dev
+- It uses an Active record class that creates a table with given model
+- The model has convenience methods to interact with the DB records
+- HTML Output class that will build Components and Forms based on models

 ## Prerequisites

 - PHP7
-- strict types enabled
+- Strict types enabled
 - MySQL or Maria DB

+## Plays nice with

+- Any shared host with PHP7
+- Twitter Bootstrap
+- Need REST end points?
+[Slim](https://www.slimframework.com/) is pretty great

 ## Config